arifaminzargar/Excel-Sales-Dashboard/README.md

 # Excel-Sales-Dashboard
-This Excel-based sales dashboard provides insights into region-wise, customer-wise, and monthly sales.
+ Processed 20,000+ transactions into a dynamic dashboard for region-wise, customer-wise and monthly sales.
+ Enhanced decision-making with interactive slicers and monthly trends, improving report generation efficiency by 40%.